JedDizon/fv4201_chieftain_project1/README.md

   - Fix: adjusting max-width of checkpoint div id
 - Images popping out of container when checking responsiveness
   - Fix: Object-fit & setting up a parent style for images instead of setting a different one for each
+- Timeline breaking and extending outside the page when resizing (caused when added the new breakpoint for ipad sized screens)
+  - Fix: Copied styling for phone sized screens into ipad media query.